ggrahambaker/ggrahambaker.github.io/_posts/2019-06-25-premier_league_predictor.md

 	<img src="/../img/jointplot_all.png" alt="drawing" width="80%"/>
 </div>

 The next thing I wanted to look at was the average squad value compared to points earned.
-There still doesnt seem like a paticularly close relationship between the two sets of values.
+There still doesn’t seem like a particularly close relationship between the two sets of values.

 # Model Fitting

-After exporing the data, I can see that there are some relationships between transfer activity, squad value and points, but nothing extremely strong.
+After exploring the data, I can see that there are some relationships between transfer activity, squad value and points, but nothing extremely strong.
 I will try to fit a model to this data as well as I can, but there might be some additional data that would be more helpful.

 ## Random Forest Regressor

-After parameter tuning and
+After parameter tuning and preprocessing our data for scaling, we got an R^2 of 0.707 and a Root Mean Squared Error of 9.85.
+This R^2 value is not bad, and our RMSE is 10 points off from where we would expect.
+We should try to tighten our analysis to try to get our RMSE as low as possible.

+## Bayes Ridge Regression

+I parameter tuned and preprocessed the data for Bayes Ridge Regression, and ultimately got pretty similar results as Random Forest.
+We got a R^2 of 0.680 and a Root Mean Squared Error of 10.30.
+We were not able to improve the modeling with a different algorithm, so maybe its time to reflect on if we had sufficient data.

 # Conclusion

 Given the limited scope of my analysis, I think the results of the model are not bad!
-The model has a mse of 8.2 which indicates an average of 7.2 points off the
+The model has a mse of 9.85 which indicates an average of 9.85 points off the actual point total.
+I will look to build on my data set, including manager history, club ownership, and as much additional information I can get.
+This is just the first step in a larger project, so look for updates!